Backhage/LearnASP.NET/README.md

    Ensure all required tools and resources for devoloping and hosting a database backed ASP.NET web application are available.
-3. Sample site
+3. Sample sites

-   Create a sample site by following a step-by-step guide or tutorial.
+   Create sample sites by following step-by-step guides or tutorials.
+   Be sure to understand the details and how these can be applied when creating your own web applications.
 4. Requirements for The Record Collector application

    Write a small requirement document for the record collector application.